Your baby doesn’t act the way the books told you to expect! Who’s right? The baby or the books?

 Babies are adaptable.You may be able to “bend” your baby’s behavior to fit your favorite book.
 But your baby is the way she is because that’s the way babies have always been.
-Here’s what seems to have been
+Here’s what seems to have been “normal” for human mammals for thousands and thousands of years:

 Normal pregnancy did not involve large amounts of many of today’s allergic foods.
 If your baby’s family has strong allergic tendencies, you may do well to

 Normal birth took place in a quiet, secluded place where the mother felt at ease.
 It did not involve labor drugs, which interfere with a baby’s ability to nurse and interact normally.
 It probably included an experienced woman, or “doula”, who “mothered the mother” during the labor.
-Research indicates that hospital birth is no safer than
+Research indicates that hospital birth is no safer than midwife-attended home birth for the average woman, and that an epidural is no more effective than a doula in keeping her comfortable.

 Normal postpartum connections occurred without the baby being taken from the mother at all.
 Within the first hour – but probably not immediately – the baby began to seek the breast.
 After nursing for perhaps an hour or more, baby and mother rested together for a number of hours.
 Then the baby began nursing again, probably spending most of his time at breast for the first few days.
 Because the mother knew from long observation how to hold a baby for nursing, she was unlikely to feel pain.
 Pain is a signal that something needs fixing.